2024 Wisconsin State Assembly election: District 51

 Incumbent Republican Todd Novak ran for re-election.
-He defeated Democrat Elizabeth Grabe in the general election.
+He faced Democrat Elizabeth Grabe in the general election.
 Historically, this district had been a Republican leaning competitive district throughout much of the 2010s, electing Republicans Howard Marklein, and then Todd Novak, by slim margins.
 In 2021 the district was redrawn to be more Republican, and it gave Novak a 12 point victory in the election.
-Due to the 2023 redistricting, the district shifted to be more Democratic leaning, where it now is Democratic leaning by an 8 point margin.
+Due to the 2023–2024 redistricting, the district shifted to be more Democratic leaning, where it now is Democratic leaning by an eight-point margin.
 During the campaign, Novak declined to interact with his opponent, and avoided participating in candidate debates and forums.
+Novak defeated Grabe by a three-point margin.